 Before you can apply for this course, you must currently be qualified to teach in a primary or secondary school and have a GTCS registration number.

-To undertake the course you will become a student of the University of Glasgow and you are required to submit both applications.
+To undertake the course you will become a student of the University of Glasgow.

 Please ask your parish priest (or another priest who knows you) to complete the Priest’s Reference form.
 It is important to note that there is a section to be completed by the applicant.
 On completion, the Priest’s Reference can be brought to the first class of the course, emailed to Denise.firstname.lastname@example.org or sent to